vinlok/vinlok.github.io/_posts/linux/2020-01-01-Linux-Memory-allocation.md

 8. Now kernel immediately does an execve.
 9. This is where a new mm is create and pointed for this is stored in the task_struct.
 10. From the ELF header, using the PT_LOAD, the programs, data, text and bss sections are loaded in multiples of page size.
 For BSS zero filled pages are stored.
 11. This is where the page table of the process is updated.
 In the page table, a given page is referenced against the page frame.
-Free frames are taken from the frame table.
+Free page are allocated from the free list from the frame table.
 12. Now the ELF section corresponding to the dynamic library on the _start of process is loaded into pages.
 13. Finally instruction at the _start is executed.